komus-Israel/Directory-cleaner/README.md

 A simple GO program I developed to clean my downloads folder of some specific file extensions that are more than 2 weeks old.

 Manual deletion can be stressful so I built this program to clear them for me.

+The executable is to executed by cronjob to automate the cleaning